serverless/blog/posts/2018-11-27-reinvent-2018-serverless-announcements.md

 **What it is:** AWS Lambda now supports Ruby!

+**Get started with Ruby:** The Serverless Framework already supports the Ruby runtime.
+Here's our guide on [deploying your first API with Ruby](https://serverless.com/blog/api-ruby-serverless-framework/).

 #### Lambda ALB Support

 **What it is:** Invoke Lambdas directly from ALB, without using API Gateway.